saylordotorg/course_bus101/Unit03.md

+---
+layout: default
+title: "BUS101: Introduction to Business"
+course_description: "An introductory survey that will expose you to business terminology, concepts, and current business issues, with the intent of helping students develop a viable business vocabulary, foster critical and analytical thinking, and refine business decision-making skills."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Marketing** <span id="3"></span>
 *The process of marketing found its way into the business mindset around 1950.
 Marketingis the activity, set of institutions, and processes for